Do I Qualify?

 You might be thinking, why not just take CBD?
 After all, CBD, while still technically psychoactive, doesn’t produce intoxicating effects.
 However, excluding THC eliminates a lot of cannabis’ benefits, as each cannabinoid affects the body differently.
 For example, CBD is calming and suppresses appetite, while THC induces euphoria and stimulates appetite.
 Cannabinoids also work better when combined due to the theorized entourage effect

 In addition to saving the consumer from any unwanted THC effects, microdosing cannabis saves money.
-If you’re using less cannabis, you’re buying less cannabis—and using less will also prevent the pesky tolerance buildup that forces so many users to continually escalate the amounts of cannabis they are purchasing.
+If dwindling your cannabis consumption, you’re buying less cannabis—and using less will also prevent the pesky tolerance buildup that forces so many users to continually escalate the amounts of cannabis they are purchasing.
 With proper microdosing, you can keep your tolerance to cannabinoids low and continue to reap benefits from small doses.

-Without worries about intoxication hindering tasks, microdosers can enjoy the uplifting effects of cannabis in all kinds of settings.
+Without worries about intoxication hindering tasks, microdosers can enjoy the potential benefits of cannabis in all kinds of settings.
 Many microdosers indulge in the practice while working, claiming that it improves mood, relieves stress and tension, and shifts perspectives.
 In fact, a 2012 study found that cannabis increases divergent thinking, a measure of creativity.
-For more information on how cannabis can boost productivity, check out this article.

 For the same reasons that microdosing cannabis can add some pizzazz to your workday, it’s able to enhance any daytime activity.
 Don’t want to get totally blazed before going out in public?
 Take a microdose before going grocery shopping, visiting the dog park with your furry pal, or meeting up with friends.
 According to user reports, you’ll likely feel relaxed and more in tune with your environment but not fuzzy.